 By ordinance, Sacramento County Code Enforcement removes (abates) vehicles that are a public nuisance.
 Nuisance vehicles include abandoned, wrecked, dismantled, inoperative, unregistered (in excess of six months), and unmoved (for more than 72 hours) vehicles.

 Note: Code Enforcement does not enforce parking laws and will not remove a car solely because it has been parked in the same spot for more than 72 hours.
 Please report parking violations to the Sacramento Sheriff Parking Enforcement Division, 916-874-5115, including: parking in excess of 72 hours; parking in front of a fire hydrant; parking the wrong way; and blocking a driveway.

-If you reported an abandoned vehicle and it has not be moved after more than two weeks ago, it was likely investigated and found not to be abandoned; i.e., someone demonstrated interest in that car.
+If you reported an abandoned vehicle and it has not been moved after more than two weeks, it was likely investigated and found not to be abandoned; i.e., someone demonstrated interest in that car.
 It should not be re-reported as abandoned, but referred to the Sacramento Sheriff Parking Enforcement Division, 916-874-5115, for possible parking violations.

 A. If there is no violation, the case is closed.

 B. If the vehicle is gone on arrival, the case is closed.

 C. If the vehicle is abandoned, wrecked, dismantled, unregistered, and appears to have been parked in excess of 72 hours, the vehicle is posted with a notice of intent to abate.

 A. If the vehicle is brought into voluntary compliance (i.e. has been repaired so that it is operable or has been registered and driven), the case is closed.

 B. If the vehicle has not been brought into compliance, the vehicle may be towed and fees imposed.